We may receive a commission on purchases made from links.

 Serve and enjoy

 These potatoes are best when served immediately.
 They go well with several different main dishes but you can also just enjoy them solo.
-If you are looking for something to accompany the potatoes, Morey shares some incredible items with which they pair well.
 "These potatoes are great served as a side along chicken, pork loin, or even a nice braised short rib," Morey suggests.
-You could even impress your guests by serving them up as a side for Thanksgiving!

-We don't think you will have any leftovers, but you can store them in the fridge for five days if you do.
+We don't think you'll have any leftovers, but you can store them in the fridge for five days if you do.

 Best Sous Vide Mashed Potatoes Recipe